Tran-Quyen/python-tutorial/README.md

 # python-tutorial

-This is python series for my youtube.
+This is tutorial about python language for QTechFun'sYoutube

 ### Youtube: https://www.youtube.com/playlist?list=PLXexeOmhXQe8iTOwI0jTJ-7a_2q-1mF8N